-365 AP Chemistry Grades 11, 12 1 Credit

-Prerequisite: 85 or higher in Honors Chemistry and current Math course.
-All students are required to take the AP exam.
+Grades 11, 12 Prerequisite: 85 or higher in Honors Chemistry and current Math course.
+All students are required to reactions, kinetics, thermodynamics and equilibrium.

+take the AP exam.
 The AP Chemistry course provides students with a college-level foundation to support future advanced coursework in chemistry.
-Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics as: atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics and equilibrium.
+Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics as: atomic structure, intermolecular forces and bonding, chemical